AshwinSundar/ashwinsundar/blog/prefer-markdown.md

 <img src = "/blog/assets/prefer-markdown/neopets-html.png" style="display: block; margin: auto; width: 90%" />
 <figcaption style = 'text-align: center'>Thank you, Neopets, for not changing the style of this page for 20 years.</figcaption>

 I stood up my entire personal website in raw HTML and about 20 lines of CSS.
-This site is remarkably simple for modern web standards - feel free to hit "Inspect" and peer at what's going on.
+This site is remarkably simple by modern web standards - feel free to hit "Inspect" and peer at what's going on.
 It's not much.

 ## HTML?

 Frankly, I don't get the appeal.
-Writing in HTML doesn't make me feel nostalgic.
+Writing HTML doesn't make me feel nostalgic.

-Rather, I feel the weight of old technologies dragging me down, preventing me from getting in a writing flow.
-It's really, really hard to write sentences and paragraphs when you have to constantly remember to close out HTML tags or the whole page will look like shit.
+Rather, I feel the weight of old technologies dragging me down.
+It's really, really hard to enter a state of "writing flow" when you have to constantly remember to close out HTML tags.
+The effect of forgetting a single `/>` is that the entire page looks like shit.
 Debugging the style of an HTML file is one of the most thoroughly uninteresting programming experiences a developer can have.

 Markdown has been my favorite markup language for the last several years.
 A raw Markdown file is very human-readable.
 In Markdown, there are few formatting rules that must be followed.
 Compare this with the tag detritus scattered about a standard HTML file.

 <img src = "/blog/assets/prefer-markdown/html-vs-md.png" style="display: block; margin: auto; width: 90%"/>
-<figcaption style = 'text-align: left'>Which is easier to read?
+<figcaption style = 'text-align: left'>HTML vs Markdown.
+Which is easier to read?
 Yes, that's the high contrast theme in VSCode.
 Yes, I use VSCode to write articles.
 Yes, I have vim-mode enabled.</figcaption>

 Additionally, HTML can be embedded in Markdown.
 So if one really does need custom styling, raw HTML is still available as a fallback.
 That image and caption above?